Skip to main content

 What is a Healthcare FSA?

-A Healthcare Flexible Spending Account (Healthcare FSA or HCFSA) is an employer-sponsored account that allows you to contribute a pre-tax portion of your paycheck to help pay for many out-of-pocket medical expenses.
+A Healthcare Flexible Spending Account (Healthcare FSA or HCFSA) is an employer-sponsored plan that allows you to contribute a pre-tax portion of your paycheck to help pay for many out-of-pocket medical expenses.
 Healthcare FSAs can be used to pay for your copays, coinsurance, and deductibles.
-It can also be used to pay for more specialty items like acne treatment, contraceptives, and sunscreen.
+It can also be used to pay for more specialty items like acne treatment, contraceptives, and some sunscreen.
 By contributing to your Healthcare FSA, you can potentially be saving hundreds of dollars.
 The main differentiator for the Healthcare FSA is that the account is fully funded at the beginning of the plan year.
 Your contributions essentially “pay back” your total election over the course of your entire plan year.
 This is beneficial for people who need to pay for eligible medical expenses at the beginning of their plan year.
 However, unlike a Health Savings Account (HSA), the funds do not roll over each year.

 View a full list of Healthcare FSA-eligible items